ceilfors/notes/notes/Persistent_web_navigation_may_cause_distraction.md

 # Persistent web navigation may cause distraction
-Even though [[Web navigation should be persistent and consistent]], web navigation can also be a distraction, especially when users have switched the way they think from scanning ([[Websites should be designed for scanning]]) into focusing on a task.
+Even though [[Web navigation should be persistent and consistent]], web navigation can also be a distraction, especially when users have switched the way they think from scanning into focusing on a task ([[Websites should be designed to allow focus]]).
 When users are trying to focus on completing a form, for example, they may or may not intentionally click on web navigation therefore not completing the intended form.
 In the scenario where a persistent web navigation becomes a distraction, the web navigation should be kept to the minimum, such as just the Site ID.

 ---
 ## References